Ciela-Institute/PQM/README.md

 pvalues = pqm_pvalue(x_sample, y_sample, num_refs = 100, bootstrap = 50)
 print(np.mean(pvalues), np.std(pvalues))

-# To get chi2 from PQMass
+# To get chi^2 from PQMass
-chi2_stat = pqm_chi2(x_sample, y_sample, num_refs = 100, bootstrap = 50)
+chi2_stat, dof = pqm_chi2(x_sample, y_sample, num_refs = 100, bootstrap = 50)
 print(np.mean(chi2_stat), np.std(chi2_stat))
+print(np.unqiue(dof)) # This should be the same as num_refs - 1, if it is not, we suggest you use pqm_value
 ```

-If your two samples are drawn from the same distribution then the pvalue should
+If your two samples are drawn from the same distribution, then the p-value should
 be drawn from the random uniform(0,1) distribution.
 This means that if you get a
-very small value (i.e. 1e-6) then you have failed the null hypothesis test and
+very small value (i.e., 1e-6), then you have failed the null hypothesis test, and
 the two samples are not drawn from the same distribution.

-For the chi2 metric, given your two sets of samples, if they come from the same
+For the chi² metric, given your two sets of samples, if they come from the same
 distribution, the histogram of your chi² values should follow the chi² distribution.
-The peak of this distribution will be at DoF -  and the standard deviation will
+The peak of this distribution will be at DoF - 2, and the standard deviation will
 be √(2 * DoF).
 If your histogram shifts to the right of the expected chi² distribution,
 it suggests that the samples are out of distribution.
 Conversely, if the histogram shifts
 to the left, it indicates potential duplication or memorization (particularly relevant
 for generative models).

-Note that if you have low number of samples, we highly recommend using pvalue as the
+Note that the chi² metric faces limitations if you have a few samples.
+A solution could
-chi2 metric can be biased in the low number of sample regime.
+be to use bootstrapping.
+Another such solution is to pqm_pvalue.
+We leave it to the user to
+identify the best solution for their problem.

 ## Developing